Terms of Business – Effective from March 31st 25th 2020.

 Mortgage lenders may seek early repayment of a loan and interest if you default on your repayments.
 Your home is at risk if you do not maintain your agreed repayments.

-The data which you provide to us will be held on a computer database and paper files for the purpose of arranging transactions on your behalf.
-The data will be processed only in ways compatible with the purposes for which it was given and as outlined in our Data Privacy Notice and Data Protection policy.
 We would also like to keep you informed of mortgage, insurance, investment and any other services provided by us or associated companies with which we have a formal business arrangement; which we think may be of interest to you.
 We would like to contact you by way of letter, email or telephone call.
-If you would like to receive such marketing information please complete the permission statements contained in the GDPR (General Data Protection Regulation) Compliance Data Sheet attached.
+If you would like to receive such marketing information please complete the permission statements contained in the Terms of Business acknowledgment letter attached.

 We may receive referrals from such firms and may advise them of any transactions arranged for you.

 Please contact us at email@example.com if you have any concerns about your personal data.